joe-hauns/HyperRUSTY/tacas_README.md

 ---

-## Inside the Docker Container, stage 1: Smoke Test

-We provide easy-to-use shell scripts tailored for the early light review.
-To facilitate quick testing, we set a small `TIMEOUT` value in these scripts, allowing reviewers to run through all cases efficiently.

-To ensure that all tables are reproducible and ready for further evaluation, please execute the following command:

-- `./run_hltl_1.sh -compare all`
-- `./run_hltl_2.sh -compare all`
-- `./run_ahltl.sh -compare all`
-- `./run_loopcond.sh -all`
-- `./run_verilog.sh -all`

-If no errors are reported, the smoke test is successful!

----

-## Inside the Container, stage 2: Reproduce Experiments
+## <a name="experiments"></a> Reproduce Experiments

 We now describe in detail how to reproduce the complete results presented in the paper.
-To ensure correct execution, <mark>please adjust the `TIMEOUT` parameter defined at the top (line 5) of each shell script according to your machine’s setup.<mark/> We leave this value for reviewers to determine based on their computing environment.
+To ensure correct execution, please adjust the `TIMEOUT` parameter defined at the top (line 5) of each shell script according to your machine’s setup.
+Currently, the default value is **60 seconds**.
+We leave this value for reviewers to determine based on their computing environment.

 ### Reproducing Tables 4 & 5 (HLTL)